digbmc/germantown-y/docs/metadata-docs.md

 **Display_template:** The display_template field sets the template type for the item in the archive and helps identify the representation of the item on other pages.
 If this field is not filled out, a default setting will be applied.
 Default supported options include image, pdf, video, audio, record, item, panorama, compound_object, and multiple.
 Templates can be viewed and created in the layout folder.

+**Object_location:** The Object_location field indicates where the object can be found.
+If the object will be uploaded to the repository insert a relative path ending in the filename of the object into the Object_location field on the spreadsheet.
+Most items uploaded on to the repoitory will be in the objects folder, therefore the relative path will start with Objects.
+An example value may look like this:/objects/arc_008.jpg.
+The slash (/) in the beginning indicates that we will be inputting a relative path then the folder path is inserted separated by slashes until we arrive at the folder with the file.
+Lastly, we insert the name of the file.

 **Image_alt_text:** Insert alt text for the image here.
 Alt text provides a description of the image for screen readers to use, which helps increase accessibility.

+**Object_transcript**: This field usually is used to add transcription to video and audio files, however it can be used for any file type.
+There are two ways of adding the transcript.
+One is to directly add the transcript onto the spreadsheet, however this does not support large transcripts.The other is to add a text file (.txt or .md) in the objects folder of the website repository and then put the relative path ending in the filename into the Object_transcript field on the spreadsheet.
+An example value may look like this:/objects/transcriptname.txt.
+The slash (/) in the beginning indicates that we will be inputting a relative path then the folder path is inserted separated by slashes until we arrive at the folder with the file.
+Lastly we insert the name of the file.

 Here is an example input:
 > Objectid: arc_007